The Tailor and Ansty

+Senate debate

-The Tailor and Ansty was the subject of significant debate in 1942 in Seanad Éireann, Ireland's upper house, in which Buckley was accused of being "sex-obsessed", and his wife of being a "moron".
+The Tailor and Ansty was the subject of four days' debate in December 1942 in Seanad Éireann, Ireland's upper house, in which Buckley was accused of being "sex-obsessed", and his wife of being a "moron".
 It was said that they were examples of the "sores of moral leprosy" that could "undermine Christianity".

 Parts of the Seanad debate were struck from the record because they contained quotes from the book made by Sir John Keane, to determine if they were really obscene or not.
 Keane also made the point that an opponent, Professor Magennis, did not know what sodomy was.
 The wider debate concerned the activities of the then "Free State Board of Book Censors", and Keane's motion was defeated on a vote by 34–2.

+In his introduction to the 1964 edition, the author Frank O'Connor wrote that Magennis "was a windbag with a nasty streak of malice" and that reading the Senate proceedings was "like a long, slow swim through a sewage bed."

-The local clergy arrived at Buckley's home, and forced him to burn his copy of the book.
+The local clergy arrived at the Buckleys' home, and forced them to burn their copy of the book.
 Frank O'Connor, who had become an authority on the issue, said that a boycott had been arranged against the couple.

+The ban on the book remained in place for 20 years.
+Before it was reprinted in 1962, copies were unavailable and even the author himself had no copy of it.

+Adaptations

-The book was adapted for the stage in 1968 by P. J. O'Connor, with Eamonn Kelly and Brid Lynch playing the Tailor and his wife.
+The book was adapted for the stage in 1968 by P.J.
+O'Connor, with Eamon Kelly and Brid Lynch playing the Tailor and his wife.

-In 2004 Ronan Wilmot and Nuala Hayes revived the play with Ronan Wilmot playing the Tailor and Nuala Hayes playing Ansty respectively.
+In 2004, Ronan Wilmot and Nuala Hayes revived the play with Ronan Wilmot playing the Tailor and Nuala Hayes playing Ansty, respectively.